webplatform/docs/tutorials/media_queries/index.md

 ---
-title: media queries
+title: Targeting styles with media queries
+readiness: 'Ready to Use'
+summary: 'Media queries offer an easy way for the client browser to assign different mobile, tablet, and desktop interfaces.'
 tags:
   - Tutorials
   - CSS
-readiness: 'Ready to Use'
-summary: 'Media queries offer an easy way for the client browser to assign different mobile, tablet, and desktop interfaces.'
 uri: 'tutorials/media queries'

 ---
-# Targeting styles with media queries

 **By Mike Sierra**

-## Summary
+## <span>Summary</span>

 Media queries offer an easy way for the client browser to assign different mobile, tablet, and desktop interfaces.